JudeOsborn/jquery.bandit/README.md

  * spinOnLoad: If set to true, spinner starts automatically on page load.
  * done: Callback that is called when the spinner has stopped spinning.

+See index.html for a demo of this plug-in.

 Copyright (c) 2013 Jude Osborn

 Licensed under the MIT license (http://www.opensource.org/licenses/mit-license.php)